japila-books/spark-sql-internals/docs/logical-operators/LogicalPlan.md

 maxRows: Option[Long] = None
 ----

-`LogicalPlan` can be <<isStreaming, streaming>> if it contains one or more link:spark-sql-streaming-source.adoc[structured streaming sources].
+`LogicalPlan` can be <<isStreaming, streaming>> if it contains one or more spark-sql-streaming-source.md[structured streaming sources].

-NOTE: `LogicalPlan` is in the end transformed to a link:SparkPlan.md[physical query plan].
+NOTE: `LogicalPlan` is in the end transformed to a SparkPlan.md[physical query plan].

 [[implementations]]
 [[specialized-logical-plans]]